ddilcheva/rush-common-deps-repro/README.md

 ## Issue
 Preferred version is not respected.
-When a package specifies a range, the highest version is installed instead of the preferred version (which is lower but within the range).
+When a package specifies a range, the latest version is installed instead of the preferred version (which is lower but within the range).

 ## Expected behavior